What is Further Education (FE)?

 16 to 19 year olds

 Further Education tuition is free for 16–19 year olds.
-Students of this age go to college for all sorts of courses, such as A levels, vocational courses, apprenticeships, etc.
+Students of this age go to college for all sorts of courses, such as A levels, vocational courses, Art foundation and apprenticeships.

 Most full time courses at college are aimed at young people with little experience of the world of work and they focus on developing a student's employability skills while they complete their courses.

 Over 19 years old

-- There are lots of adults doing professional part time courses in the evening like business and accountancy qualifications.
+- There are lots of adults studying professional part time courses in the evening like business and accountancy qualifications.